tnballo/high-assurance-rust/src/chp2/_index.md

 ## Motivation

-Before pressing forward, let's take a quick setup back: why prioritize software assurance in the first place?
+Before pressing forward, let's take a quick step back: why prioritize software assurance in the first place?

 We'd wager another DoD statement sums it up nicely.
 Feel free to replace *"mission critical"* with "business critical" in the below description of the price of insecure software[^DoD]: